ivankovnatsky/read-audio/README.md

 Options:
   --mode [summary|condense]       Processing mode: summary (200-250 words) or
-                                 condense (configurable length)
+                                  condense (5% length)
+  --url TEXT                      URL of the video to summarize --file PATH                     Path to local video file --transcript PATH               Path to existing transcript file --output PATH                   Output directory for processed files --whisper-model TEXT            Whisper model to use (default: base) --provider [openai|anthropic|ollama]
+                                  AI provider to use for summarization --model TEXT                    Model to use for summarization --language TEXT                 Language of the video --show-transcript               Show transcript in output --show-processed-text           Show processed text (summary or condensed) in output --use-cloud-whisper             Use OpenAI's Whisper cloud API for transcription --condense-percentage PERCENTAGE_TYPE
-  --condense-percentage INTEGER   Percentage of original length for condensed
+                                  Percentage of original length for condensed
                                   output (1-100%)
-  --url TEXT                     URL of the video to summarize --file PATH                    Path to local video file --transcript PATH              Path to existing transcript file --output PATH                  Output directory for processed files --whisper-model TEXT           Whisper model to use (default: base) --provider [openai|anthropic|ollama]
-                                AI provider to use for processing --model TEXT                   Model to use for processing --language TEXT                Language of the video --show-transcript              Show transcript in output --show-processed-text          Show processed text in output --help                         Show this message and exit
+  --help                          Show this message and exit.
 ```

 ## Development